maxhatchlearn/max-assessment-stories/max_assessment_stories.md

       integer :library_id
       string :name

+    Marks
+      integer :library_id
+      string :name
+      text :src

+    Videos
+      integer :library_id
+      string :name
+      text :url

 That was straight forward; now it gets kind of tricky.
 It seems that the assessment parts will have to be grouped into sections.
-(Note generally I dont give my join tables library_ids)
+(Note generally I dont give my join tables library_ids, I have decided to only give my Paths, modules, videos, marks, assessments library_ids)

     Sections
       integer :assessment_id